forwardtech/mtls/README.md

 ### METHOD II:

 #### Instructions
+(Note: cd to the method2 directory before doing the following)

 In this method you generate a certificate and add it both to the client and server's certificate pool before communicating.
 This is simpler but it’s not a typical implementation and it has its drawbacks.
 Method I is closer to what happens in practice.